Opioid Rehab & Detox

 Treatments for Opioid Use Disorders

-Detoxification is the first phase in treatment.
+Detoxification is the first phase for opioid addiction treatment.
 This includes clearing the substance from the body and restricting withdrawal responses.
 In eighty percent of cases, a treatment center will use medication to decrease withdrawal side effects.
 If an individual is dependent on more than one substance, frequently, prescriptions will be required to decrease withdrawal side effects for every drug individually.

 Behavioral Therapy and Counseling